crossplane/crossplane/docs/quick-start.md

 kubectl apply -f cloudsql.yaml
 ```

-Crossplane is now creating the `CloudsqlInstance`!
+Crossplane is now creating the `CloudSQLInstance`!
 Before we can use it, we need
 to claim it.

 ```yaml